I sure have. But now I avoid them as much as possible because the costs of overuse are just too high. Here's why...

 A 2017 study, paints a similar picture: "Some widely used antibiotics such as amoxicillin–clavulanate have been shown to have a delayed onset on liver injury and recently cefazolin has been found to lead to liver injury 1–3 weeks after exposure of a single infusion.
 The other extreme is the nature of nitrofurantoin-induced liver injury, which can occur after a few years of treatment and lead to acute liver failure (ALF) or autoimmune-like reaction.
 Most patients with liver injury associated with use of antibiotics have a favorable prognosis.
 However, patients with jaundice have approximately 10% risk of death from liver failure and/or require liver transplantation.
 In rare instances, the hepatoxicity can lead to chronic injury and vanishing bile duct syndrome."

 If you're in the know about how important your liver and gallbladder health are to how you feel (and age), drug induced liver injury is not something to take lightly.
+Get more information on the risk associated with specific antibiotics from the LiverTox Database.

 4) Increase cancer risk